Saadasw/drivingSchool/SEO_OPTIMIZATION_GUIDE.md

 - "driving school [your city]"
 - "learn to drive [your area]"
 - "driving instructor [your suburb]"
-- "license test preparation [your city]"
+- "licence test preparation [your city]"
 - "driving lessons near me"

 ### 6. Technical Performance